-At the same time that voice trading technology was making an unhurried march toward modernization, the financial markets were being transformed.
-The global asset management industry has more than doubled since the crisis, from US$45 to $103 trillion (source: Statista) underpinning the boom in computer-driven trading, the proliferation of liquidity venues, a rising tide of regulation and most recently the phenomenon of digital assets and a retail trading mania have brought huge change to the way capital markets function.
+At the same time, that voice trading technology was making an unhurried march toward modernization, the financial markets were being transformed.
+The global asset management industry has more than doubled since the crisis, from US$45 to $103 trillion (source: Statista) underpinning the boom in computer-driven trading, the proliferation of liquidity venues, a rising tide of regulation and most recently the phenomenon of digital assets and a retail trading mania have brought a huge change to the way capital markets function.

-At that fateful moment in March 2020 though, the digital transformation of trading communications was still in its’ early adopter phase.
+At that fateful moment in March 2020 though, the digital transformation of trading communications was still in its early adopter phase.
 Incumbent vendor platforms were evolving incrementally given the mild appetite of their customers for change while new entrants cloud-native platforms were struggling to gain meaningful mind and market share.
 Then suddenly, lockdowns cascaded across the planet and everything changed.

 For the financial markets, the wartime axiom that “no battle plan survives contact with the enemy” was never truer than when lockdowns started.
 As traders could no longer get to their offices or even designated backup sites, years of business continuity investment and planning were rendered ineffective literally overnight.
 Thankfully, IT professionals frantically patched together temporary solutions, traders adapted and the markets kept functioning (and indices rising) and today, most firms are at the drawing board charting the future course for their trading communications architecture.

-- Cloud – while cloud is the best way to achieve scalability, survivability and access it has potential security, regulatory and performance issues
+- Cloud - while the cloud is the best way to achieve scalability, survivability and access it has potential security, regulatory and performance issues

 - Community – how to efficiently connect and collaborate with all market participants

-- Collaboration – creating a coherent user experience out of our omni channel communications world when traders trade from anywhere
+- Collaboration – creating a coherent user experience out of our omni- channel communications world when traders trade from anywhere

 - Data – making the trading communications data accessible, portable and actionable